maailma/kansa/API.md

 ### `POST /api/hugo/:id/nominate`
 - Requires authentication
-- Parameters: `category`, `nominations`
+- Parameters: `signature`, `category`, `nominations`

 Find the Hugo nominations for the person matching `id`.
-If its email address does not match the session data, `hugo_admin` authority is required. `category` needs to be string matching one of the award categories included [here](postgres/init/30-hugo-init.sql). `nominations` must be a JSON array of objects.
+If its email address does not match the session data, `hugo_admin` authority is required. `signature` needs to be a non-empty string. `category` needs to be string matching one of the award categories included [here](postgres/init/30-hugo-init.sql).
+`nominations` must be a JSON array of objects.

 #### Response
 ```